rjfz/indecision/README.md

 Once the repository is cloned onto your machine, in your terminal, go to the root of the cloned folder and run `docker-compose up`.
 This will bring up the application and it's dependencies.

+After this, you can run `rails db:create`, `rails db:migrate`, and `rails db:seed` in that order.
+They must be ran in the `web` container.

+The details are as follows
+  - email: fake3@fakemail.com
+  - password: password

 The seed file specifies a default admin account.
 This admin account can then be used in order to assign roles to other users and to assign user subjects to them using the admin panel.